Overview of synchronization primitives

 .NET provides a range of types that you can use to synchronize access to a shared resource or coordinate thread interaction.

-Use the same synchronization primitive instance to protect every access to a shared resource.
-Multiple threads can access a resource concurrently if you use different synchronization primitive instances to protect access to a resource or some parts of code access a resource directly.
+Use the same synchronization primitive instance to protect access of a shared resource.
+If you use different synchronization primitive instances to protect the same resource, you'll circumvent the protection provided by a synchronization primitive.

 WaitHandle class and lightweight synchronization types